The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Results

 At any redshift, we find that the fractions of quenched galaxies is systematically higher in TNG than in Illustris: this actually brings the TNG model into better agreement with observational constraints.
 Observed quenched fractions of COSMOS/UltraVISTA galaxies \citep{2013Muzzin} are indicated as gray filled circles in the bottom panels of Fig. \ref{fig:Qfrac_methods}, where quiescent galaxies are defined via the UVJ cut provided by \cite{2011Whitaker}.
 For comparison we additionally show the results from \cite{2018Fang} as black filled squares at $z=0.75$ and $z=1.75$ consistently to what is reported on the top panel.
 As seen above for the simulations, also for observational results different quenching definitions might cause a variation in the values of the quenched fractions at different redshifts.
 For example, in \cite{2016darvish} quiescent galaxies are selected via a NUV-r-J cut: although at lower redshift the quenched fractions are in a quite good agreement with other observations \citep[e.g.][]{2013Muzzin,2013moustakas}, at higher redshift -- namely $z \sim 1.75$ -- \cite{2016darvish} provide a fraction of about 15-20 per cent lower than \cite{2013Muzzin}.

-Because of the new AGN feedback recipes implemented in the TNG model, quenching mechanisms are more efficient in TNG than in Illustris, especially for galaxies more massive than $10^{10} \, \Ms$, for which the fraction of quenched galaxies can be different by up to about 50 percentage points between the two simulations.
+Because of the new AGN feedback recipes implemented in the TNG model \footnote{The SMBH model in IllustrisTNG has been significantly updated in comparison to the original Illustris simulation.
+In particular, in the low-accretion mode regime, the bubble thermal heating feedback implemented in Illustris has been replaced with a kinetic wind.
+Moreover, SMBHs are seeded at larger masses and a BH mass dependent threshold is used to prevent low-mass SMBHs to enter the low accretion state \cite[see][for more details]{2018Weinberger}.
+The new TNG kinetic feedback at low accretion rates has been demonstrated to be responsible for the quenching of galaxies residing in massive haloes \citep{2018Weinberger} and to improve the galaxy color bimodality in comparison to SDSS \citep{2018Nelson}.}, quenching mechanisms are more efficient in TNG than in Illustris, especially for galaxies more massive than $10^{10} \, \Ms$, for which the fraction of quenched galaxies can be different by up to about 50 percentage points between the two simulations.
 This is more apparent at higher redshift, $z>0$: the quenched fractions in Illustris reach $\gtrsim$ 20 per cent only for galaxies more massive than $10^{11} \, \Ms$, whereas both TNG100 and TNG300 return fractions in the range 30-80 per cent in the stellar mass range $M_{\rm stars} =10^{10.5}-10^{11.5} \, \Ms$.

 However, because of resolution effects, differences between TNG100 and TNG300 are clearly noticeable: at lower resolution the fractions of quenched galaxies are larger.
 Particularly, at $z=0$ we recover a fraction of about 10-20 per cent higher in TNG300 with respect to TNG100, in the whole mass range, whereas at $z=0.75$, a difference of about 20 percentage points is apparent only for galaxies more massive than $10^{10.5} \, \Ms$.
 Besides the mass resolution effects, the volume of the simulated box could play a crucial role.
 Indeed, TNG300 samples much denser environments with respect to TNG100, and many of the most massive object will be quite different.